AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51892-performance-issue-where-config-files-load-multiple-times.md

 ## Issue

-There is a performance issue when the config files load multiple times during deployment.
+There is a performance issue where the config files load multiple times during deployment.

 <u>Steps to reproduce</u>: